 Kansas hoping to get Jalen Wilson back for NCAA Round 2

-The Kansas Jayhawks are hoping Jalen Wilson can shake off the quarantine rust as well as David McCormack.
-McCormack’s comeback helped propel the third-seeded Jayhawks into Monday’s second-round West Regional matchup with Southern California.
+Kansas is hoping Jalen Wilson can shake off the quarantine rust as well as David McCormack.
+Meanwhile, two Virginia teams with COVID-19 issues of their own made early exits in the West Region.
+The return of McCormack helped propel the third-seeded Jayhawks into Monday’s second-round matchup with Southern California.
 Wilson is on a tight timetable to make it back in time for Round 2.
 Kansas’s leading rebounder is scheduled to finish his quarantine period on Sunday.
-McCormack at least got to practice Friday before leading Kansas to a 93-84 comeback victory over Eastern Washington.
+The regional got a shakeup when positive COVID-19 tests for VCU forced a no-contest with Oregon, moving the Ducks into the next round.
+And another one came hours later when No. 13 seed Ohio eliminated No. 4 Virginia with a 62-58 victory.